variantstudios/beeglesaircraft.com/_custom_pages/airport-information.md

 [Peak Flight Support](http://www.gxy.net/peak-flight-support.html){: target="_blank"}&nbsp;- Will be your check in point if you arrive on the weekend or after hours.&nbsp;

+&nbsp;

-[Advanced Aerotechnologies Group](https://advancedaerotech.com/){: target="_blank"}&nbsp;- Can perform your pitot static and transponder tests.
+[Advanced Aerotechnologies Group](https://advancedaerotech.com/){: target="_blank"}&nbsp;- Can perform your pitot-static and transponder tests.

 [Hangar 1](https://hangar1aviation.com/){: target="_blank"}&nbsp;- Can perform your annual inspection.

-[Western Plains Aviation](https://www.westernplainsaviation.com/)&nbsp;- Can perform your pitot static, transponder tests and your annual inspection.
+[Western Plains Aviation](https://www.westernplainsaviation.com/)&nbsp;- Can perform your pitot-static, transponder tests and your annual inspection.

 &nbsp;